 You can pay the entrance fee at the door and enjoy.
 The Cenote Azul is right next to Cristalino, Kantunchi and Jardin of Eden.

 Entrance fees start at about $7-8 per adult at the Azul and Cristalino up to about $30 at the Kantunchi.

 They are all a little different.

 If you are staying at the Barcelo Hotels (Barcelo Maya Beach, Palace, Colonial, Caribe, Tropical) you can actually just cross the highway (VERY carefully!) and walk over to any of them.

 If you heading out from Playa del Carmen, you can take a taxi for roughly 200 pesos ($16) or if you are really going “local” you can grab the colectivos (group vans) that run down the highway.
 See Cenote Azul on a map.

-If you want help choosing the best and tours and hotels for your vacation call me, Lisa, at 1-888-537-9797.
-You can also see our guide to the top 30 Playa del Carmen tours and things to do in the Riviera Maya.
+If you want help choosing the best and tours and hotels for your vacation us, at 888-537-9797.

 Have you experienced Cenote Azul?
 Share your feedback below.